intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-To ensure the smooth operation of the RFC Series, the RSAB shall include the IETF Executive Director or their delegate as a non-voting member since the IETF LLC is ultimately responsible for implementation of policies governing the RFC Series.
+To ensure the smooth operation of the RFC Series, the RSAB shall include the IETF Executive Director or their delegate as a non-voting member since the IETF LLC is responsible for implementation of policies governing the RFC Series.
 The RSAB may at its discretion include additional non-voting members, for instance a liaison from the RPC.